This story was originally written for the Driven to Desire Challenge

 He shuffles his foot on the bluestone path.
 "Thank you, Emmett.
 That means the world to me."

-He starts walking once again, but stops after a couple steps.
+He starts walking again, but stops after a couple steps.
 I pull up alongside him.
 "Emmett, I know it goes against your training, but do you think you might walk next to me from now on?
 I mean, when we're just…walking?"

 I chuckle.
 "I'll try."
 After a few missteps and a few more chuckles, I've pretty much got the hang of it.